dkb-development/kmip/kmip_server/PRESENTATION_SCRIPT.md

 **Second, we're handling over 10,000 key operations per second with 99.9% uptime.
 That's enterprise-grade performance.**

-**Third, and this is the big one - we're saving $2.85 million annually compared to commercial solutions.**
+**Third, and this is the big one - we're saving over $1 million annually just from replacing CryptSoft, plus avoiding millions more in alternative vendor costs.**

 **Let me break that down for you:**

-**Commercial KMS licensing: $2 million per year.
-Our solution: $150,000 per year in operational costs.**
+**CryptSoft licensing and support: $1.25 million per year.
+Our solution: $250,000 per year in total operational costs.**

-**Integration costs: Commercial solutions average $500,000 per system integration.
-Our KMIP solution: $50,000 per integration.**

-**Maintenance and support: Commercial solutions require $300,000 annually.
-Our solution: $50,000 annually.**
+**That's $1 million in direct savings from the CryptSoft replacement alone.**

+**But if we had to buy a new commercial solution instead, we'd be looking at $2-3 million annually.
+So our total value creation is actually $3 million per year.**

+**Integration costs: CryptSoft integrations required expensive consulting and took months.
+Our KMIP solution: We do it ourselves in weeks.**

 **But the savings are just the beginning.
 The real value is strategic.**